felixfan/PyHLA/README.md

 #### 3.7.1.9 Minimal allele/allele group frequency (`--freq`)

 For allele level only.
 A value between 0 and 1.
 Only alleles/allele groups have frequency higher than this threshold will be included in association analysis.
-Default value is 0.
+Default value is 0.05.

 ### 3.7.2 Examples

 ####3.7.2.1 Residue level

 ```
-python PyHLA.py --file input0.txt --interaction --consensus
+python PyHLA.py --input example/input0.txt --interaction --consensus
 ```

 By default, Fisher's exact test was used.
 Each ID contains three parts: gene, position and residue.
 OR is the odds ratio calculated with Haldane's correction of Woolf's method.
 P3-P10 and OR3-OR10 are the p-value and odds ratio for tests listed in table 2, respectively.